The last time I bought a garage door opener, I only shopped based on how much horsepower it had.

 How Important is the Torsion Spring?

-The more the door weighs, the more horsepower your garage door needs.
+The more the door weighs, the more garage door opener horsepower you need.
 Easy right?

 Not so fast.